Tangsang2003/web-development/reactjs/README.md

 - The code demonstrating this concept can be found [here.](./mapping-components/).
 - Check [here](./mapping-components/src/components/App.jsx) how a new function has been created to render a card and how the mapping function has been used.
 - Check [here](./mapping-components/src/components/Card.jsx) how the key is not a prop.

+### 15.7.1 Mapping Components Practice - Emojipedia
+- A emojipedia like webpage was created using the concepts learned during Mapping Components.
+- It can be found [here.](./mapping-components-practice/)